EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-samlaction/authentication-samlaction.md

 <b>samlTwoFactor</b>
 Option to enable second factor after SAML
 Possible values: ON, OFF
-Default value: NS_OFF
+Default value: OFF

 <b>defaultAuthenticationGroup</b>
 This is the default group that is chosen when the authentication succeeds in addition to extracted groups.
-Maximum value: 64

 <b>Attribute1</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute1 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute1

 <b>Attribute2</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute2 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute2

 <b>Attribute3</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute3 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute3

 <b>Attribute4</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute4 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute4

 <b>Attribute5</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute5 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute5

 <b>Attribute6</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute6 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute6

 <b>Attribute7</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute7 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute7

 <b>Attribute8</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute8 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute8

 <b>Attribute9</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute9 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute9

 <b>Attribute10</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute10 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute10

 <b>Attribute11</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute11 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute11

 <b>Attribute12</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute12 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute12

 <b>Attribute13</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute13 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute13

 <b>Attribute14</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute14 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute14

 <b>Attribute15</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute15 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute15

 <b>Attribute16</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute16 Maximum value: 64
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute16

 <b>signatureAlg</b>
 Algorithm to be used to sign/verify SAML transactions Possible values: RSA-SHA1, RSA-SHA256
-Default value: SAML_RSA_SHA1
+Default value: RSA-SHA1

 <b>digestMethod</b>
 Algorithm to be used to compute/verify digest for SAML transactions Possible values: SHA1, SHA256
-Default value: SAML_SHA1
+Default value: SHA1

 <b>requestedAuthnContext</b>
 This element specifies the authentication context requirements of authentication statements returned in the response.
-Possible values: exact, minimum, maximum, better Default value: SAML_AUTHCTX_EXACT
+Possible values: exact, minimum, maximum, better Default value: exact

 <b>authnCtxClassRef</b>
 This element specifies the authentication class types that are requested from IdP (IdentityProvider).